Your Insider Guide to the 2026 ‘Iolani Fair

 Games

-Play games galore across three tents and collect prize coupons to redeem at The Trading Post.
-Games include Air Ball, Bank Shot, Break the Plate, Dragon Treasure, Fast Cat Baseball, Frog Bog, Pringles Toss and many more.
+Play games galore and collect prize coupons to redeem at the Trading Post.
+Games include Air Ball, Break the Plate, Dragon Treasure, Fat Cat Baseball, Frog Bog, Pepsi Ring Toss and many more.

 Photo: Courtesy of ‘Iolani School